josefadamcik/TrackOnTrakt/README.md

 ![TrackOnTrakt feature graphics](https://github.com/josefadamcik/TrackOnTrakt/raw/master/feature_graphics.png)

-Android application for tracking of your watched movies and shows on [trakt.tv](https://trakt.tv) You need a trakt.tv account in order to use it.
+TrackOnTrakt is an opensource Android application for tracking your watched movies and show on  [trakt.tv](https://trakt.tv).
+You need a trakt.tv account in order to use it.

 ## Motivation